Traders in Wall Street and NYSE React to BRICS Currency

 Source: Politico

-Sohns started the video saying, “I’m on the floor of the New York Stock Exchange (NYSE) today, and I ask traders their thoughts on the BRICS countries coming together to create one centralized currency to replace the US dollar as the world’s Reserve currency.”
+Sohns started the video saying, “I’m on the floor of the New York Stock Exchange (NYSE) today, and I ask traders (Wall Street) their thoughts on the BRICS countries coming together to create one centralized currency to replace the US dollar as the world’s Reserve currency.”

 Also Read: BRICS Ready to Destroy US Dollar, Trump’s Worst Fear Realized

+He repeated what Wall Street & NYSE traders summed up on the upcoming currency.
 “The world reserve currency doesn’t change overnight.
 The US passed the UK as the largest economy in the world in 1916, and the US dollar didn’t become the world’s reserve currency until 1944.
 It took a World War to change it.
 Let’s put this one to bed,” he said, indicating that Wall Street does not believe BRICS currency could replace the US dollar.